Skip to content

 Authorization: License <license_token>

-If a crawler does not present a License Authorization header or presents an invalid, expired, or revoked <license_token>, the server should respond with an HTTP 401 Unauthorized status code.
-The response must include a WWW-Authenticate header with information about how to obtain a valid license.
+If a crawler does not present a License Authorization header, or presents an invalid, expired, or revoked <license_token>, the server must respond with 401 Unauthorized or 402 Payment Required.
+The response must include a WWW-Authenticate: License header with error information and a Link header to the governing license.
+If the token is valid but the license terms do not allow the request, respond with 403 Forbidden (see next section).

 Example: HTTP 401 Unauthorized Response